-Good job on reserving your vacation home!
-You're on the right path to a fantastic vacation!
+Good luck on reserving your rental home!
+You're on the way to a fantastic vacation!

 During your Stay

 - Enjoy your stay!
-Remember to protect the rental owner (and your things!) by keeping the rental home locked up when you are away, just like you would in your own home.
+Ensure you protect the owner (and your stuff!) by keeping the vacation home secured when you are away, just like you would in your own home.

-- Please make sure to walk through the rental home one last time and check for property damage.
-We suggest walking through with the property manager whenever feasible (this isn't always the case)..
-If the property owner is not available, ensure that you take photos of the property to record its condition.
+- Be sure to walk through the rental one last time and look for damages.
+We recommend walking through with the property manager wherever possible (often this isn't possible)..
+If the property manager is not available, be sure to take photos of the property to record its condition.

-- Did you love your vacation?
-Just about all rental management companies and vacation rental websites allow travellers to give reviews.
-If the rental home and/or property manager was top-notch, they'll appreciate your positive reviews.
-If anything was unsatisfactory and they didn't fix it in a acceptable manner, or if the rental wasn't as described, you will want to note that as part of your critique.
+- Did you enjoy your rental home?
+Many vacation rental web sites ask for testimonials after your stay .
+Owners and property managers will appreciate your glowing ratings.
+If anything was wrong and they did not fix it in a reasonable manner, or if the rental was not as described, you will want to note that as part of your review.

 Learn from your Experience